 Etta Madete, an architectural designer at BuildX Studio and lecturer at the University of Nairobi, wrote an OpEd for Think Global Health.

-Damaris Matoke-Muhia, a research scientist at KEMRI, wrote an OpEd for Daily Nation about how the Kenyan government can help mitigate COVID-19 risks.
+Damaris Matoke-Muhia, a research scientist at KEMRI, wrote an OpEd for Daily Nation about how the Kenyan government can help mitigate COVID-19 risks and a second one about the importance of Africa developing its own COVID-19 vaccine.

 Entomologist Dr. Esther Ngumbi who is an assistant professor at the University of Illinois, wrote three pieces about the university setting and COVID-19 for USA Today, WIRED and Inter Press Service.
 She also wrote about the need for diverse voices as experts covering COVID19 on TV for IPS and a looming food crisis for All Africa.
 She wrote about a pandemic of hunger for Project Syndicate.
 She did an interview for University World News.
 She wrote about young people’s talents in a post-pandemic world for All Africa.
 She wrote for Thomas Reuters Foundation about scaling up urban farming post COVID.

 Dr. Jemimah Njuki, an expert on gender, agriculture and food security, wrote for All Africa about how to keep people fed during lockdowns and for Inter Press Services about gender and research and COVID-19.